Urandangi: History

 Waluwarra (also known as Warluwarra, Walugara, and Walukara) is an Australian Aboriginal language of Western Queensland.
 Its traditional language region is the local government area of Shire of Boulia, including Walgra Station and Wolga, from Roxborough Downs north to Carandotta Station and Urandangi on the Georgina River, on Moonah Creek to Rochedale, south-east of Pituri Creek.

 An unnamed township was established 2 August 1883.
 On 12 December 1884, it was officially named Urandangi.
 The name is believed to be derived Aboriginal words, uranda-ngie, meaning much gidyea.

 The township was a centre for travellers and drovers where a stock route crossed the Georgina River.
 By 1920 Urandangi had a pub, two stores, post office, police station and a dance hall.

 Urandangie Provisional School opened circa 1898.
 On 1 January 1909 it became Urandangie State School.
 It closed circa 1910, but reopened on 30 January 1922.
 It closed circa 1933.

 On 11 April 1994 Urandangi State School (slightly different spelling) opened.

+In March 2023, Urangangi was inundated with over 7 m of floodwater resulting in the evacuation of the entire town.
+Due to the extent of the damage, it is uncertain if the town will survive.
+In August 2023 and December 2024, the school was officially open but was not operating as there were no students enrolled.

 Facilities

-Today, Urandangi's only major facility is the Urandangi Hotel (also known as the "Dangi Pub").
+In 2023 prior to the floods, Urandangi's only major facility was the Urandangi Hotel (also known as the "Dangi Pub").
+It was also the town's post office, grocery store, petrol station, and Centrelink office.